peterjc123/pytorch-scripts/README.md

 # for Windows 7/8/8.1 and Windows Server 2008/2012, CUDA 8
 conda install -c peterjc123 pytorch_legacy cuda80
 ```
+If there's conflict against vc14, you may see workground [here](https://github.com/peterjc123/pytorch-scripts/issues/3).
 Sometimes the new packages may not work, when that happens, you may try the legacy packages [here](https://drive.google.com/drive/folders/0B-X0-FlSGfCYdTNldW02UGl4MXM?usp=sharing).
 If you are from China, then the files are stored in Baidu Netdisk.
 You can access them through this [link](https://pan.baidu.com/s/1dF6ayLr).

 # About CI packages